-Our attorneys represent secured and unsecured creditors, debtors, debtors-in-possession, adversary proceedings, out-of-court workouts, reorganizations, and related insolvency litigation.
-Our expertise extends to Chapter 7, Chapter 11, Chapter 12 and Chapter 13 practices in the United States Bankruptcy Court for the Western District of Pennsylvania.
+Marsh Law in Erie, Pa., offers comprehensive counsel in bankruptcy law, including expertise in Chapter 7, Chapter 11, Chapter 12 and Chapter 13 practices in the United States Bankruptcy Court for the Western District of Pennsylvania.

-Chapter 7 Bankruptcy–liquidation–implies that there will be a sale of the individual or business’ assets, with the sale proceeds to be paid to the creditors.
+Chapter 7 bankruptcy with liquidation implies that there will be a sale of the individual or business’ assets, with the sale proceeds to be paid to the creditors.
 Fortunately for individuals, the law allows individual debtors to keep enough of their assets to enable the individual to have a “fresh start” while eliminating unsecured debts through a bankruptcy discharge.
-Your attorneys at Marsh Schaaf Law will evaluate your circumstances, including the value of your assets and any risk associated with losing assets to a trustee sale, before advising you to file for Chapter 7 bankruptcy.
-If there is a serious risk that an asset would be sold in Chapter 7, you may be advised to file for Chapter 13 relief, instead.

 Chapter 11 bankruptcy is designed to allow struggling businesses to restructure their finances and maximize the return to their creditors and owners.
-A Chapter 11 plan allows a debtor to reorganize, or in other words, restructure its financial affairs.
-A Chapter 11 plan is, in effect, a contract between the debtor and its creditors as to how it will operate and pay its obligations in the future.
-Most plans provide for at least some downsizing of the debtor’s operations to reduce expenses and free up assets.
-In some cases, “liquidating plans” are proposed to provide for a total shutdown of the debtor’s operations and the orderly sale of its remaining property.
+A Chapter 11 plan allows you as a debtor to reorganize and restructure your financial affairs.
+A Chapter 11 plan is, in effect, a contract between the debtor and your creditors as to how you will operate and pay your obligations in the future.

-Chapter 13 Bankruptcy–Individual Debt Adjustment–can be used to cure a default on the debtor’s mortgage over three to five years.
+Chapter 13 bankruptcy can be used to cure a default on the debtor’s mortgage over three to five years.
 You may be named as a defendant in a mortgage foreclosure lawsuit.
 You might be interested in knowing that you have options that may enable you to avoid losing your home.
-Marsh Schaaf Law concentrates on individual debt adjustment of the individual, or business’ assets.
-Chapter 13 is similar in some ways to a Chapter 11 Plan of Reorganization, but there are many differences.
-While Chapter 11 Reorganization is normally used by businesses, only an individual may file for Chapter 13 relief.
-Chapter 13 is a much more streamlined process of “reorganizing,” or “adjusting” debts,” and as a result, it is much less costly than a Chapter 11 Reorganization.
+Marsh Law concentrates on individual debt adjustment of your or your business’ assets.

-Contact us today to speak with an expert in bankruptcy law.
+Contact Marsh Law today to talk to our experts in bankruptcy law.